mkuettel/codeigniter4-services/README.md

 Transactions can be nested.

-*NOTE:* Not all database systems and engines support transactions, especially strict ones.
+_NOTE: Not all database systems and engines support transactions by default, especially transactions with strict isolation between connections._

 Future configuration options: